KhalilSawant/maps-dijkstra/README.md

-# mh-dj
+# maps-dijkstra
-Maharashtra-Dijkstra
+Graph like rendering of Map, and Dijkstra's Algorithm

-mh-dj.in is the input file which contains two types of entries
+<map-name>.in is the input file which contains two types of entries

 1. Town-names with the latitude and longitude